Commands

 ww status

 Rich view of Claude Code agent status across all worktrees.
-Shows per-session rows when multiple Claude sessions run in the same worktree.
+Shows per-session rows when multiple Claude sessions run in the same worktree, with a short session ID on each session row.

 myrepo (4 worktrees, 3 sessions active, 1 unread)